Generalization of semi-regular sequences: Maximal Gr\"{o}bner basis degree, variants of genericness, and related conjectures: Introduction

 In order to estimate the complexity, it suffices to provide an upper-bound on the so-called {\it solving degree}: Roughly speaking, the solving degree is the highest degree of polynomials involved in Gr\"{o}bner basis computation, see \cite[Section 2.2]{KY24b} for rigorous definitions.
-If the ideal is homogeneous, the solving degree can be equal to the maximal degree of the reduced Gr\"{o}bner basis with respect to a monomial ordering that one considers, and its upper-bounds have been well-studied.
+If the {given} ideal is homogeneous, the solving degree can be equal to the maximal degree of the reduced Gr\"{o}bner basis with respect to a monomial ordering that one considers, and its upper-bounds have been well-studied.
 In the case of inhomogeneous ideals, the solving degree can be {\it greater than} the maximal degree of the reduced Gr\"{o}bner basis, whence estimating it {\it directly} is difficult in general, see \cite{CG23} and \cite{KY24b} for details.
 On the other hand, it is well-known (cf.\ \cite[Prop.\ 4.3.18]{KR}) that a Gr\"{o}bner basis of an inhomogeneous ideal with respect to a graded monomial ordering is easily obtained from a Gr\"{o}bner basis of the ideal of {\it homogenized} generators.
-Therefore, the homogeneous case is very important, and we focus on that case.
-In the following, let $K$ be a field, and let $R=K[x_1,\ldots,x_n]$ (resp.\ $R'=K[x_0,x_1,\ldots,x_n]$) be the polynomial ring of $n$ (resp.\ $n+1$) variables over $K$.
-For a possibly inhomogeneous ideal $I$ of $R$ (resp.\ $R'$), we denote by $\mathrm{max.GB.deg}_{\prec}(I)$ the maximal degree of the elements of the reduced Gr\"{o}bner basis of $I$ with respect to a monomial ordering $\prec$ on the set of monomials in $R$ (resp.\ $R'$), following \cite[Definition 7]{CG20} (it is also denoted by $\deg (I,\prec)$ in the literature of commutative algebra, see e.g., \cite[Definition 4]{HS}).
+Therefore, the homogeneous case is {essential}, and we focus on that case.

+In the following, let $K$ be a field, and let $R=K[x_1,\ldots,x_n]$ be the polynomial ring of $n$ variables over $K$.
+The term ``degree'' means total degree, unless otherwise noted.
+Let $R_d$ be its homogeneous part of degree $d$ of $R$ (i.e., the $K$-linear space spanned by the monomials in $R$ of degree $d$) for each non-negative integer $d$.
+For an ideal (possibly inhomogeneous) $I$ of $R$, we denote by $\mathrm{max.GB.deg}_{\prec}(I)$ the maximal degree of the elements of the reduced Gr\"{o}bner basis of $I$ with respect to a monomial ordering $\prec$ on the set {$\mathcal{T}$} of monomials in $R$, following \cite[Definition 7]{CG20} (it is also denoted by $\deg (I,\prec)$ in the literature of commutative algebra, see e.g., \cite[Definition 4]{HS}).
 If $I$ is generated by $F \subset R$, we may write $\mathrm{max.GB.deg}_{\prec}(F)$ in place of it.